crsandoval/PEP-2020/week_1/README.md

 `git --version`

-If you see something like,
+If you see something like

 `git version 2.25.1.windows.1`